Jylen02/CY-Path/readme.txt

 			-> Check that the player still have remaining walls to place -> DFS to be applied to all players, ensuring that all players have the possibility to win
 	- If there is an error, the turn is restarted
+	- If a player can't move, his turn is skipped

 Board display description :
 	- Players are indicated by their number